nthvi/public-repo/terraform-sample/README.md

 Next, provide a variable block for "topic_name" to allow user provide that value and forward the nested resource "my-topic" using "var.topic_name".

-Copy this block to variable.tf file in this directory.
+Copy this block to variables.tf file in this directory.

 ```bash
 #This block declares variable for module "pubsub-resource"